Some words are worth pondering. Wise old sayings could help life. Yet life is more than sayings. That is the basic overview.

-Below are several rounds of sifted proverbs of such kinds and some others.
+Below are several rounds of sifted proverbs.
 There are, naturally, limits to the impacts of "the tongue" (language): often more than notions are needed.
-But some ideas are well worth keeping in mind, and other ideas may be worth to take into account as we proceed through life.
+But some ideascan be well worth taking to heart and into account as we move on with our lives.

 From the 1940s to the end of the 1970s, dozens of North American scholars collected proverbs, proverbial expressions, wellerisms, and proverbial comparisons that were in actual use in the United States and parts of Canada at the time.
 The scholars acted under the direction of Margaret M. Bryant, adhering to her guidelines for the collecting work.
 The extensive project yielded almost 150 000 citation slips of such interesting material at first.
 It took ten more years to sort and edit the proverbs in the collected material.
 There were about 75 000 true proverbs in it.

-Proverbs below were collected in North America, and published by Oxford University Press published a collection of 15 000 of them in 1992, in the Dictionary of American Proverbs.
+Oxford University Press published a collection of 15 000 of them in 1992, in the Dictionary of American Proverbs.
 Parts of the content are quotations of Shakespeare, Emerson and other notables.
-The book is well designed, and contains proverb variants to choose among too.
-Example:
+The very well organised book contains proverb variants to choose among too.
+For example, "Nothing ventured, nothing gained" has seven variants: "Never venture, never gain.
+Nothing venture, nothing have.
+Nothing venture nothing lose.
+Nothing venture, nothing win.
+Nothing ventured, nothing done.
+Nothing ventured, nothing made.
+Nothing ventured, nothing won."
+[Mieder et al 1992: 630].

-A nice selection to reflect on for upbringing purposes contains typically loose and open-ended rules of the thumb and perhaps underhand suggestions as to how to progress, and things to abstain from.
-Much depends on which proverbs are given attention, for proverb collections are a medley, and some proverbs are not good for constructive outlets.
-[See Ap ix-x]
+A nice proverb selection to reflect on for upbringing purposes contains typically loose and open-ended rules of the thumb and perhaps underhand suggestions as to how to progress, and things to abstain from.
+That could be useful in a general way, although much depends on which proverbs are given attention.
+Many proverbs are not helpful when it comes to specifying constructive outlets.
+[See Mieder et al 1996:ix-x]

 Constructive utterances express things that are often valid, but much could depend on interpretation